Sicaa/starter-kit-cache/README.md

 use StarterKit\Cache\Redis;

-// First instanciation : pass your DB parameters
+// First instanciation : pass your Redis parameters
 $mc = Redis::getInstance('YOUR_SERVER_NAME', 'YOUR_SERVER_PORT');

 // Later in your code : you can retrieve your instance at any time, without creating new Redis connection